 What's an app?

 Discuss: Ask students if they have ever played a game on a smartphone.
-If you have one of your own, show a few examples, or show screenshots of smartphone games on the web.
+If you have a smartphone of your own, show a few examples, or show screenshots of smartphone games on the web.

 Discuss: Ask students what else they can do on a smartphone.

 Examples to add to students' responses.
 Provide screenshots or live examples if available:

 - You might notice that many of the things you can do on a smartphone you can also do on a computer.
 This is because smartphones are actually computers, just smaller than those we use in computer science class.